Soojin-Lee0819/Computational-Artwork/Final Project/README.md

     latte_page = true;
 ````

-it moves to DrawPage.
-This allows players to draw on the transparent backgorund with the previous page, the exact page that is intended for the latte art.
+This allows players to draw on the transparent backgorund and the previous page is shown underneath.
+The previous page in this case is the Draw_Page, the exact page that we need for the latte art drawing.

 ## Process & Journal